 So long Patagonia.
 It happened that on the way to Santiago we flew directly over Torres del Paine.
-The Cordilleras are elusive as ever, even from the sky, but under the clouds the two giant Grey and Tyndall glaciers emerged in their full magnificence.
+The Cordilleras are elusive as ever, even from the sky, but the giant Grey and Tyndall glaciers peeked from just under the clouds.

 We could smell Santiago before we got off the plane.
 It’s that slightly acrid, smoky smell that permeates so many cities in the throes of industrialization and growth.
-And then we stepped off the plane into a thick, red haze that has completely obscured the many hills of the metropolitan area, not to mention the high Andes in the background (or so we’ve been told).
+And then we stepped off the plane into a thick, red haze that's completely obscured the many hills of the metropolitan area, not to mention the supposed high Andes in the background.

 We picked up our rental car and almost immediately noticed that we’re can’t drive like we’re from Boston.
 People here are all about “no you go,” even hitting the brakes to let us take a picture of a random church.
 But after spending one night and one morning in town, we decided that for the rest of the week we’d get out of the smog and fly somewhere by the seat of our pants.

 That very afternoon, Chewie plowed–in one six-hour-long breath–a heroic 500km on the Pan-American Highway (Ruta 5) from Santiago to Vicuña.
 We arrived at Alfa Aldea, a sort of basic but charming hostel in the back of a vineyard, with… a giant telescope.
 And that’s part of the reason we came here: The Elqui Valley, mostly known for growing Pisco grapes, has for whatever reason also collected a critical mass of entrepreneurial stargazers.
-Having hardly dropped off our bags, we jumped into a guided, outdoor tour of the Southern Skies.
-The many, many photos (yet to be deciphered) on Chewie’s camera will be a testament to his newfound enthusiasm for stargazing.
+Having hardly dropped off our bags, we jumped into a guided outdoor tour of the Southern Skies.
+The many, many photos (yet to be deciphered) on Chewie’s camera are a testament to his newfound enthusiasm for stargazing.

-On Day 2 in Chico Norte, we drove further north (could’ve probably planned our routes better, oh well) to the coastal town of Punta de Choros.
-The scenery got only increasingly desolate as shrubs turned into patches of cacti, growing ever more scarce just like the roadside fruit peddlers.
+On Day 2 in Chico Norte, we drove farther north (could’ve probably planned our routes better, oh well) to the coastal town of Punta de Choros.
+The scenery got only increasingly desolate as shrubs turned into patches of cacti, which in turn grew ever more scarce just like the roadside fruit peddlers.